 Similarly, mobile is another area where it comes down to control and preference.
 In Showit you have to design mobile separately from desktop, but I love the intentionality of that.
 Squarespace lays it out for you, but not always in a way that is best.
 When working with a developer we did a lot of custom coding work to be sure the mobile experience was just as good as desktop.
 Personally, I’d rather just design it from scratch to begin with.

 Many people love Squarespace for the ease of use in terms of editing their content.
 It’s easy to swap out a photo or text and the layout will adjust for you.
 I find the backend of Showit so much easier and logical, but everyone’s brain is different.
 Showit also closely resembles every Adobe design platform so it’s just second nature to me.
 I also think it functions similarly to a site like Canva.
 It just has a lot more options, which can make it feel a little more overwhelming at first.
 With every custom client whose site I design on Showit, I provide tutorials to help them edit the site in the future- no coding necessary!

-WordPress is the blogging powerhouse.
-I knew that, which is why I love that Showit integrates with WordPress for its blog.
+WordPress is the blogging powerhouse, which is why I love that Showit integrates with WordPress for its blog.
 I didn’t quite realize the unique extent of its blogging functionality until working on a Squarespace blog for a recent client.
 If a simple blog is all you need, Squarespace is fine.
 But if your website revolves around blog posts and different categories, Showit is the way to go.

 I think it’s pretty clear which way I still lean when it comes to a platform of choice.
 But I’m glad to know that creating custom designs in Squarespace is possible and I know a great developer to do that should the need come up again.
 But for the most part, I’ll continue recommending Showit for all my client sites.